 CURRENT ISSUE:

-Should we change our name?
-Kathleen Snyder, BHAS President The members of Black Hills Audubon have an important decision to make.
+NAME ELECTION COMING – VOTERS’ GUIDE AVAILABLE The members of Black Hills Audubon have an important decision to make.
 Should we rename ourselves, leaving out “Audubon”?
-There will
+There will be an

 Beginning Birding Classes this March